 After taking the path to the shelter, it makes a sharp turn to the left at the edge of Jamdzhiev.
 Here you have to be careful not to take the wrong path.
 The path to the edge of Jamdzhiev continues to the left, and the path to the Kazana shelter is on the right.

-The first few hundred meters of the route you will pass without any problems, as the beginning of the trail is relatively smooth.
-Then comes the most difficult and dangerous part, as you have to go through a small section, on one side of which there is a precipice.
+You will pass the first few hundred meters of the route without any problems, as the beginning of the trail is relatively smooth.
+Then comes the most complex and dangerous part, as you have to go through a small section, on one side of which there is a precipice.

-If you cross this section, the path widens and the ascent is now, if not easier, then at least safe.
-After a little more load you will reach a place where the route from Vihren hut and the one from Banderitsa hut meet.
+If you cross this section, the path widens, and the ascent is now, if not easier, then at least safe.
+Then, after a little more load, you will reach a place where the route from Vihren hut and the one from Banderitsa hut meet.

-The two paths merge into one and the route passes through high squats and cuts through the circus Little Kazan and enters the Big Kazan, on the hill of which is the shelter “Kazana”.
-And when you get there, you’ve been halfway to the top.
-Here is the place where it is good to relax a little more and enjoy the wonderful views of the mountains.
+The two paths merge into one.
+Then, the route passes through high squats and cuts through the circus Little Kazan and enters the Big Kazan, on the hill of which is the shelter “Kazana”.
+When you get there, you’ve been halfway to the top.
+Here is where it is a good idea to relax a little more and enjoy the beautiful views of the mountains.

 Shelter “Kazana” – “Premkata”